 Can IAT, OAT, and Si-OAT coolants be mixed?

-A simple answer is that you CAN NOT mix IAT and OAT fluids.
+A simple answer is that you can not mix IAT and OAT coolants.
 You can however top off with the correct fluid rated for your car regardless of the color it is produced in.
 You can mix Si-OAT fluids with previous generations of fluids as they are backwards compatible.

-Below we list the different coolant compatibilities and what we offer to service your car:
+Below we list the different coolant compatibility and what we offer to service your car: